-It’s naturally gluten and dairy free, of course, thus making it an ideal cranberry sauce for just about all your holiday guests.
+It’s naturally gluten and dairy free, of course, thus making it an ideal cranberry side dish for just about all your holiday guests.

-Plus, it tastes just as good as any other cranberry sauce you’d make – even those with real sugar and fruit juices!
+Plus, it tastes just as good as any other cranberry side you’d make – even those with real sugar and fruit juices!

-Best of all, you can make this homemade cranberry sauce without sugar a day or two ahead of time.
+Best of all, you can make this homemade cranberry sauce a day or two ahead of time.
 Giving you just one less thing to worry about Thanksgiving morning.

 Why make a sugar free cranberry sauce?

 I originally created this no sugar cranberry sauce, because I wanted to cut back on sugar and calories during the holidays.

 Too.
 Much.
 Flippin’.
 Sugar.
 There had to be a better way!

 So, I decided to try out my two favorite natural, no calorie sweeteners in my homemade recipe.